-The City of Cayce was incorporated in 1914 and is located along the Congaree River in Lexington and Richland counties.
-The city is located in the central part of the state, one of the top growth areas of South Carolina.
+The City of Cayce (the "City" or "Cayce") was incorporated in 1914 and is located along the Congaree River in Lexington and Richland counties in the central midlands of South Carolina.

-The City of Cayce currently occupies a land area of 17 square miles and serves a population of 13,781 as of June 30, 2022.
-The City of Cayce is empowered to levy a property tax on both real and personal properties located within its boundaries.
-The City also is empowered by state statute to extend its corporate limits by annexation, which occurs periodically when the City Council deems appropriate.
+The City serves a population of approximately 13,649 and is empowered to levy a property tax on both real and personal property located within its corporate limits.
+It is also empowered by State Statute to extend its corporate limits by voluntary annexation, which occurs periodically when deemed appropriate by the City Council.

-The City of Cayce operates under a council-manager form of government.
-Policy-making and legislative authority are vested with the City Council comprised of a mayor and four council members.
-The city council is responsible, among other things, for passing ordinances, adopting the budget, appointing committees, hiring the city administrator, and selecting the independent auditor to audit the city's financial statements.
-The City Manager is responsible for carrying out the policies and ordinances of the city council, for overseeing the day-to-day operations of the government, and for appointing the heads of various departments.
+The City operates under a council-manager form of government.
+Policy making and legislative authority are vested with the City Council comprised of a mayor and four council members (elected from single member districts).
+The City Council is responsible, among other things, for passing ordinances, adopting a budget, hiring the City Manager, and selecting the independent auditor to audit the financial statements.
+The City Manager is responsible for carrying out the policies and ordinances of the City Council, overseeing the day-to-day operations of the City and appointing the heads of the various departments.
 The council is elected on a non-partisan basis.
 Council members serve four-year staggered terms, with two council members elected every two years.
 The mayor is elected to serve a four-year term.
 All four council members are elected by district.
 The mayor is elected at large.